The Ned-Liest Catch: Production

 On The Simpsons, when characters become couples, they usually break up at the end of the episodes.
 Executive producer Al Jean said in an interview that the writers decided it would not be interesting for them to do another episode where a relationship ended, and they thought it would be interesting "to see what people think, [...] the Internet certainly has a lot of opinion on the show, might as well have them have their say."
 When asked why the writers thought Ned and Edna were the right characters for a cliffhanger like this, Jean said that "In life, unusual things happen.
 People couple together in ways you would not expect, and he's single and she's single.
 We thought it would be funny, the fact that they both have these connections to the Simpsons, but they never really met or if they have met it was minimal."

 The fate of the "Nedna" relationship being left to a public vote made this the second cliffhanger episode of The Simpsons.
 The cliffhanger was resolved midway through the 23rd season premiere "The Falcon and the D'ohman" by revealing Ned and Edna were still a couple, as the real-world poll overwhelmingly voted to keep them together.

-Musician Joey Kramer of Aerosmith appeared as himself.
-Kramer previously appeared as part of Aerosmith in the third season episode "Flaming Moe's."
+Musician Joey Kramer of Aerosmith plays himself, having previously appeared as part of Aerosmith in the third season episode "Flaming Moe's."